PX4/PX4-Autopilot/nuttx/configs/README.txt

   This directory will (eventually) contain the port of NuttX to the Mikroelektronika PIC32MX7 Multimedia Board (MMB).
 See http://www.mikroe.com/ for further information.

-  On initial check-in, this directory is just a clone of the PIC32 starter kit port with the appropriate naming changes.
-More to come.

 configs/pjrc-8051
   8051 Microcontroller.
 This port uses the PJRC 87C52 development system